315+ Telescopes Ranked

 Should I buy a used SpaceProbe 130ST?

-The SpaceProbe 130ST is quite a nice scope, and our main criticism of it is that it is not such great value if bought new.
+The SpaceProbe 130ST is quite a nice scope, and my main criticism of it is that it is not such great value if bought new.
 If you can get a deal on a used one, by all means, go for it.

 Alternative Recommendations